-- Continue searching and learning about colleges - Talk with your college friends about their schools - If you took the PSAT, review your results with your counselor - Select senior year courses, meet with your counselor if you have questions
+- Continue searching and learning about colleges - Talk with your college friends about their schools - If you took the PSAT, review your results with your counselor.
+Use Khan Academy (collegeboard.org) for free SAT practice to improve your scores. - Select senior year courses, meet with your counselor if you have questions